2009–10 South Pacific cyclone season: Tropical Depression 15F

+On March 31, the FMS reported that Tropical Depression 15F had developed about 435 km to the northeast of Noumea in New Caledonia.
+At this time the system lied underneath the jet stream in an area of high vertical wind shear and was poorly organised with atmospheric convection displaced to the south-east of the low-level circulation centre.
+Over the next couple of days, the system moved south-eastwards and became sheared, before it was last noted by the FMS on April 3.
+The depression caused heavy rainfall to be reported across the majority of Fiji.

 Other systems

 The following weak tropical disturbances and depressions were also monitored by RSMC Nadi, however these systems were either short lived or did not develop significantly.
 During December 6, Tropical Disturbance 02F developed within a trough of low pressure about 1000 km (620 mi), to the north of Suva, Fiji.
 Over the next few days, the disturbance moved towards the southeast and remained weak, before it was last noted on December 11 as 01F developed into a tropical depression.
 Depression 03F, developed on January 7, about 770 km (480 mi) to the southwest of Papeete on the French Polynesian island of Tahiti.